lawrenceN/my_city/README.md

 ```

- - showFavorites is marked with @State, so changing it automatically will recompute the view and updates the icon.
  - SwiftUI’s state system is built so that “the UI is a function of state”; the icon is just a projection of the showFavorites Boolean (Apple Developer).